Foot Reflexology: 15 Amazing Pressure Points On Your Feet | Herbal Goodness

 Gently press the area below the bump on the outside of your ankle using your thumb and index finger to find this acupoint.

-This is linked to mental problems and in particular, it will reduce mental stress, improve your mood and promote mental stability.
+This is linked to mental problems, and in particular, it will promote mental relaxation, boost your mood, and promote mental stability.

 • Kun Lun